justinmeiners/justinmeiners.github.io/questioning-probability/README.md

 which might appear random.
 The cultural and economic context have been slowly evolving over years.
 The media environment has been built up over months leading up to it.
-Individual's political views move slowly as they are predominantly a product of deeply rooted influences, including family upbringing, income, ethnicity, religion, and education.
+Individual's political views move slowly, as they are predominantly a product of deeply rooted influences, including family upbringing, income, ethnicity, religion, and education.